yclas/guides/docs/Translations-how-have-amultilingual-classfied.md

 -   Sub-Domain per language
 -   Folder per language

-*This guide is applicable only for Yclas Self-Hosted!*

 - Yclas Self Hosted allows you to have more than 1 language active at the same time.

 This means that you can  **easily change the site translation**  to any language you have in the site.
 Then simply add links in your sidebar or header using our widgets or the menu generator to link languages.